kln12/Interview_questions/README.md

 3.terraform state lock
 4. if you done any changes on AWS console and how to update on terraform
 5.teraform lifecycle
+6. how to format the terraform code and check the version.